tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 **Last Updated:** May 2020

-In this tutorial you will create a home page for the app with introductory information about that app.
-This will involve moving the current home page, which contains the map viewer, to a new endpoint and then setting up a new home page view.
+In this tutorial you will create a home page for the Google Earth Engine app that you created in :ref:`google_earth_engine_part_1`.
+This page will contain introductory information about that app.
+This will involve moving the current "home page", which contains the map viewer, to a new endpoint.
+Then you will set up a new controller and template for the new home page.
 The following topics will be covered in this tutorial:

 * Adding a new view to your app
 * Responsive web design using Bootstrap